shoutatani/water_wheel/README.md

 1. Create a new S3 bucket for backup.

-1. add `require 'water_wheel'` to your application or ruby script.
+1. add `require "water_wheel"` to your application or ruby script.

 1. Setting water_wheel gem with your AWS credential.

     ```ruby
     WaterWheel.configure do |config|
-      config.provider = 'AWS'
+      config.provider = "AWS"
       config.aws_access_key_id = "your_access_key_id"
       config.aws_secret_access_key = "your_secret_access_key"
       config.aws_region = "your_region"